nagarajan-ck/My_Projects/README.md

-# hello-world
+# First Projects
-My first repository

-This is a *README* file which I created when I started to learn `Github`.
+These are sample web pages that I created when I was first learning HTML and CSS.
+The projects use only these technologies, and don't use any frameworks.